jsanter27/jsanter27.github.io/README.md

-# Justin Santer's Portfolio
+# Portfolio

+This project is my personal portfolio of projects and experience.
+For any inquiries, please contact me at <jsanter.dev@gmail.com>!

+# Template

-Built on the template provided by [Start Bootstrap](https://github.com/technext/resume-bootstrap4).
+Built on top of a template provided by [Start Bootstrap](https://github.com/technext/resume-bootstrap4).